-Here is Supreme Tracks Top 6 Digital Music Stores to sell your music online.
+Here are Supreme Tracks’ Top 10 ways to sell your music online.

 1. CD Baby

-Ditto Music is another great independent music distributor, created for the independent solo artist or band—founded by Matt and Lee Parsons.
+Ditto Music is another great independent music distributor, created for the independent solo artist or band.

 When it comes to Ditto Music’s reputation, this music distributor has several awards for their customer service and is very well-regarded within the community.